 When can I expect to receive my equipment?

-PCs for People will distribute computers to eligible households from community distribution events scheduled in counties across the state.
+The Computer Equity Network organization that sent notice that your application was granted will contact you and then will distribute computers to eligible households from community distribution events scheduled in counties across the state.

 What should I expect to receive on my device?